The Meadow Doesn’t Know About the Stock Market

 A sweet and wry tribute to the meadow’s timeless wisdom

-Words by George Ella Lyon
+Words: George Ella Lyon

 A rhapsody on the wise meadow, whose timeless philosophy embraces “the great wheel turning” while eschewing the “zigzag line of profit and panic.”
 The mercurial accompaniment soothes and delights, while injecting sly hints of Broadway, ragtime and ticker tape.
 By turns a frolic and rhapsody, The Meadow Doesn’t Know About the Stock Market offers a path to joy too often forgotten in this material world.